SAA-SDT/TS-EAS-subteam-notes/README.md

 # TS-EAS subteam notes
-A place for the TS EAS subteams to post notes and any other working files.
+A place for the TS-EAS subteams to post notes and any other working files.